Suzhou-Tongyuan/ObjectOriented.jl/docs/src/how-to-translate-oop-into-julia.md

 MyClass2(1).double() # => 2
 ```

-In Julia, field accessing is using dot operators, while method accessing is not related to instances or even types.
+However, in Julia, field accessing is using dot operators, while method accessing is not related to instances or even types.
 Methods are defined juxtaposing the structs.

 ```julia
 struct MyClass2